 - To cut down on the mess cook your shrimp in a dutch oven or other pan with deep sides.
 Better yet, cook outside in a deep fryer.
 This is similar to ours.

-It’s entirely a matter of taste.
-Our favorite is a simple, classic cocktail sauce.
+The traditional southern favorite is simple, classic cocktail sauce.
 This post is all about hosting an oyster roast, but we included an easy recipe for cocktail sauce.
+Many people love to eat shrimp with tartar sauce, but our preferred creamy option is Remoulade Sauce.

-Easy Fried Shrimp Recipe
+Southern Fried Shrimp Recipe

 Ingredients